black-pwq/pwpCompiler/ERRTAB.md

 19. binary operations on offset of pointers are not allowed except add/sub
 20. break outside loop
 21. continue outside loop
+22. void type is not allowed for expression